KomodoHQ/komodo-operations-handbook/where-is.md

 >Login to Amazon AWS Console at **[https://console.aws.amazon.com/](https://console.aws.amazon.com/)**.

 ## Passwords, SSH Keys, Development Certificates, Secure Credentails?
+LastPass.

 All secure credentials should be stored in LastPass.
 For project related credentials, ensure they are placed within a shared folder for that project.